mishkinf/BddSharp/README.md

 # BddSharp
  *A Simple Behavior Driven Development Setup for C#*

-BddSharp is intended to make setting up a behavior driven test development environment for ASP.Net Entity Framework based web applications easy.
-It supports building fixtures that load into your test database and into an in-memory version of your Entity Framework data model to support both unit and integration testing with NUnit and SpecFlow.
-It provides a way to automatically spawn a test server before running SpecFlow tests and helps with generating Jasmine fixtures.
 ### Credits
 Mishkin Faustini, Author

+### Description
+BddSharp is intended to make setting up a behavior driven test development environment for ASP.Net Entity Framework based web applications easy.

+### Features
+ * Supports test data fixture building
+ 	- Works with a test DB and an in-memory version of your Entity Framework context to support both very fast unit tests and fully functional integration testing
+ * Provides a way to easily spawn a test server automatically on a specified host/port
+ * Supports running tests on a CI environment like TeamCity/Jenkins
+ * Allows Jasmine fixtures to be automatically generated

 ## Setup / Requirements